 The Perfect Roast

 To get coffee cherries ready for roast, a detailed process takes place.
 Which, like much of coffee is labor intensive and a craft all of its own.

 DRY: Next the seeds are laid out to dry.
 Drying time can vary, due to the method in which the seeds are processed.
 During this time special care is taken to prevent the seeds from molding or fermenting (too long).
 We use both patio and drying beds.

 HULL: Now the papery outer cover that remains after drying, --known as parchment, is removed mechanically.
 Coffee is usually stored as parchment (pergamino), which helps to protect the coffee when it is warehoused.

-SORT: Hand sorting is often used at the dry mills.
-Any bean that has an imperfection, or debris is removed.
+SORT: Mechanical and hand sorting is used at the dry mill.
+Any bean that has a defect (cracked, immature, infected, etc.) or debris is seperated.
 This is why it is called café oro (gold coffee) in El Salvador --pure perfection.

-ROAST: Our roast of choice is a Medium (canelito).
-It brings out the best in our coffee: aroma, flavor, acidity, sweetness and aftertaste.
-Roasting is done by our local roasters and friends at El Cielito Café in South Gate, CA and Ground Up Coffee in Montebello, CA.
+ROAST: Our roast of choice is Medium (canelito).
+It brings out the best in our coffee: aroma, flavor, acidity, sweetness and body.
+Roasting is done by local roasters and friends Ground Up Coffee in Montebello, CA.